ukparliament/weeknotes.data-search/2018/38/index.md

 Lew went to a meeting about corporate systems integration and the data strategy.
 Not having to carry fire extinguishers around freed up his hands for long enough to fix a reporting integration for our support software.
 And he even managed to fit in some investigative work into some test failures in a new finance integration.
 Splendid stuff Lew.

-### Leavers and joiners

-No baby news this week although, after some time away, [Chris](https://twitter.com/chrisalcockdev) has returned to us.
-Welcome back Chris.

-And Jamie has joined our Liz's team as a new data analyst.
-There is almost no data we can't analyse now.
-Welcome aboard Jamie.

 ### Aidan's truly terrible week (slight return)

 [Aidan](https://twitter.com/aidan_morgan) has left the Data and Search team to plough a new delivery management furrow in development land.
 So we have a (relatively new) arrival in the shape of [Paul](https://twitter.com/paulwakely).
 Following in [Aidan's footsteps](/weeknotes.data-search/12/#aidans-truly-terrible-week), Paul has had a truly terrible week.